tbroadley/codeship-pro-google-cloud-ruby/README.md

 # your application's deployment step will run.
 deploy:

-  # Build a Docker image
+  # Build a Docker image from the provided Dockerfile.
   build:

     # The path to the Dockerfile that you added to your project earlier.